IBM-Cloud/docs/cli/reference/bluemix_cli/index.md

 **Prerequisites**:  Docker

 To see the version of the IBM Containers, run `bluemix ic info`.
-For more information, see the <a href="https://docs.docker.com/reference/commandline/version/" target="_blank">version</a> command in the Docker help.
+For more information, see the [version](https://docs.docker.com/reference/commandline/version/){: new_window} command in the Docker help.